slowernews/wisdom-tldr/chapters/chapter_1_self.md

 My uncle also mixed a lot of his giving with encouraging young people's talents.
 He'd hire students who were excited in X, to do X for him in some way.
 He hired students to take photos, make music, decorate houses, build apps, archive things, paint, and who knows what else.
 He even hired a student to make memes.
 This way the students not only got money, but grew in their skills and were excited that someone wanted their work.
 There were, of course, some rude and uncaring people in his life.
 But those people didn't want to spend time with him so there was never really a conflict there.

-Really great people make you feel that you too can be great. -- Mark Twain

 One of the reasons why I think your uncle's gestures made such a big impact is that he made gestures that rewarded good things AND he wasn't a relative to many of the people he interacted with.

-“He that gives should never remember and he that receives should never forget.”

 Everyone has investment advice.
 Health advice (no “gluten!”).
 Money advice (“401ks!”), Education advice (“Harvard!”).
 Career advice (“Wall Street!”), etc.
 They are only telling you their dreams.

-things i say to my children: ask good questions today In future you’ll be able to know anything you want, anytime you want.
-So the quality of the questions you learn to ask will be more important than memorized knowledge.

 But that's the point of this whole post: If you can't justify being nice for the sake of others, at least be nice for the sake of yourself.
 It'll work out well for others. some people are takers and lack the reflex to give.

 have your corner man to indicate your blindspots

-“When you teach, you do something useful.
-When you do research, most days you don’t.”

 If you are giving back, it’s because you’ve taken too much. -- Ricardo Semler